onkelbrigitte/AzureHackathon/Instructions/ImageRecognition.md

 Adjust the size of the button and change the Text if you like.
 We will use this to trigger the API call to our pretrained model.
 Therefore we also need to adjust the formula "OnSelect" as shown in the picture:

 ![ic-analyze-button](../Assets/ic-analyze-button.png)

+You should have noted your Project ID and Publish Name earlier, but you can always [go back](#publish-your-model) and get it.

 ![ic-analyze-formula](../Assets/ic-analyze-formula.png)